 VT Alerts is Virginia Tech's Emergency Notification System.
 In a campus emergency, Virginia Tech will use several information delivery methods to reach you because, at any given time, one form of communication might be better to reach you than another.
 VT Alerts will deliver messages using some or all of the following channels:

 - The Virginia Tech homepage (vt.edu)

 - Broadcast e-mails to all vt.edu accounts

 - Electronic message boards

-- Campus sirens
+- · Campus sirens

+- Text messages and phone calls

+- Social Media

 HOW DO I SUBSCRIBE TO VT ALERTS?